Higher Josephson harmonics in a tunable double-junction transmon qubit

-Despite the BO model correctly predicting the anharmonicity across all flux points, it fails to reproduce the measured transition frequencies at $\Phi_\mathrm{e}=0.25\Phi_0$, as shown in Fig.~\ref{fig_harmonics}d (dashed lines).
-We attribute this discrepancy to the internal mode and higher qubit excitations, which introduce non-perturbative effects not captured within the BO approximation (see Supplementary Material~\cite{SM}, Fig.~\ref{fig_supp_full_fit}).
-In contrast, the two-mode model incorporates these higher-order contributions and therefore accurately reproduces the qubit frequency.
-The total dispersive shift of the readout resonator provides information on the internal-mode dynamics.
-Extending the two-mode model from Eq.~\ref{eq: full_ham} to include dispersive coupling to the resonator (see Supplementary Material~\cite{SM}), we simultaneously fit $f_\mathrm{res}$ and $f_{01}$ (gray lines in Fig.~\ref{fig_int}a) and thereby extract both the internal-mode frequency (purple) and its coupling to the resonator.
-For all flux values, the qubit transition remains below the bare resonator frequency at $6.378~\si{\giga\hertz}$ (red dashed line), implying that the qubit alone would shift the resonator upward.
-However, in the tunable double-junction transmon, the total dispersive shift is the sum of the qubit contribution $\chi_q$ and the internal-mode contribution $\chi_{\mathrm{int}}$ (arrows in Fig.~\ref{fig_int}a), with analytical expressions provided in the Supplementary Material~\cite{SM}.
-At $\Phi_\mathrm{e}=0$, $\chi_q$ dominates and the resonator shifts upward (Fig.~\ref{fig_int}b, left).
-At $\Phi_\mathrm{e}=0.44\Phi_0$, the two contributions cancel, resulting in an unchanged resonator frequency despite continued coupling (middle panel).
-Near $\Phi_\mathrm{e}=\Phi_0/2$, the internal mode dominates, yielding a net downward shift (right panel).
-The flux-tunability of the dispersive shift, and in particular the presence of a flux point where the net dispersive shift vanishes, invites further studies for utilizing this effect for next-generation qubit readout~\cite{cloaking_blais, cloaking_blais_2,cloaking_wallraff,fluxonium_readout_theory,fluxonium_readout_exp}.
+We measure the resonator frequency with the qubit in its ground state as a function of flux (red points in Fig.~\ref{fig_int}a), $f_\mathrm{res}$, and fit it simultaneously with $f_{01}$ using the extended two-mode model, thereby extracting the internal-mode frequency (purple) and the coupling to the resonator.
+Since the qubit transition remains below the bare resonator frequency at $6.378~\si{\giga\hertz}$ (red dashed line), the qubit mode alone would produce a positive dispersive shift.
+In the tunable double-junction transmon, however, the measured ground-state dispersive shift, $\chi_0$, arises from the combined contributions of the qubit and the internal mode, $\chi_0 = \chi_q + \chi_{\mathrm{int}}$.
+At $\Phi_\mathrm{e}=0$, $\chi_q$ dominates, yielding an upward shift (Fig.~\ref{fig_int}b, left); at $\Phi_\mathrm{e}=0.44\Phi_0$, the contributions cancel, giving $\chi_0=0$ (middle); and near $\Phi_\mathrm{e}=0.5\Phi_0$, the internal mode dominates, producing a downward shift (right).
+The flux tunability of $\chi_0$, and in particular the observation of $\chi_0=0$, motivates exploration of regimes where the qubit-state-dependent dispersive shift, $\chi_{01}=\chi_1-\chi_0$, is suppressed, which may be exploited for next-generation qubit readout, particularly when combined with a flux sweet-spot~\cite{cloaking_blais, cloaking_blais_2,cloaking_wallraff,fluxonium_readout_theory,fluxonium_readout_exp, pmon}.